A VAE Approach to Sample Multivariate Extremes: Proposed VAE Architecture

-with $\alpha$ and $\beta$ two strictly positive constants, and $z_rad>0$. \end{condition} \begin{condition} $R$ is linked to $Z_{rad}$ throughout a multiplicative model with a positive random coefficient $A$, i.e.
+with $\alpha$ and $\beta$ two strictly positive constants. \end{condition} \begin{condition} $R$ is linked to $Z_{rad}$ throughout a multiplicative model with a positive random coefficient $A$, i.e.

-where $\overset{\mathrm{d}}{=}$ corresponds to a equality in distribution and the random variable $A$ is absolutely continuous and independent of $Z_{rad}$.
-We also assume that $0<E\left[A^{\alpha+\epsilon}\right]<\infty$ for some positive $\epsilon$. \end{condition} We may recall that the inverse-gamma distribution is heavy-tailed with tail index $\alpha$ and has a strictly positive support.
-Above, moment condition $0<E\left[A^{\alpha+\epsilon}\right]<\infty$ means that $A$ has a significantly lighter tail than $Z_{rad}$.\\ Under these two conditions, Breiman's lemma \citep{breiman1965some} guarantees that the parameterization considered in Condition \ref{Ymult} leads to a heavy-tailed distribution of the radius $R$.
+where the random variable $A$ is absolutely continuous and independent of $Z_{rad}$.
+We also assume that $0<E\left[A^{\alpha+\epsilon}\right]<\infty$ for some positive $\epsilon$. \end{condition} We recall that the inverse-gamma distribution is heavy-tailed with tail index $\alpha$ and has a strictly positive support.
+Above, the moment condition $0<E\left[A^{\alpha+\epsilon}\right]<\infty$ means that $A$ has a significantly lighter tail than $Z_{rad}$.\\ Under these two conditions, Breiman's lemma \citep{breiman1965some} guarantees that the parameterization considered in Condition \ref{Ymult} leads to a heavy-tailed distribution of the radius $R$.
 Formally, the following proposition holds. \begin{proposition} If Conditions \ref{Xinvgamma} and \ref{Ymult} hold, $R$ is heavy-tailed with tail index $\alpha$.
 In particular, if $A$ follows an exponential distribution with scale parameter $c$ then $R$ follows a GP distribution (see Equation \ref{eq: GP} with $\xi =\frac{1}{\alpha}$ and $\sigma = \frac{\beta c}{\alpha}$) \end{proposition}